rrigato/sneakpeek/Readme.md

 ### Code Pipeline Deployment process

+Below is a high level description of the automated CI/CD pipeline:

-When new code is pushed to the dev branch this triggers a code pipeline build
+1) When new code is pushed to the dev branch this triggers a code pipeline revision

-Multiple cloudformation stacks will be spun up to enable a clean environment that replicates production
+2) Multiple cloudformation stacks will be spun up to enable a clean environment that replicates production

-Any errors
+3) Any build errors that occur testing on this qa environment will halt the pipeline before any changes are made to production

+4) Once all unit tests are passed the qa environment cloudformation stacks are deleted and the changes are migrated to production.
+Code Build tests are run on prod and once successfully passed the changes are merged into the master branch

 ### Project Directory Overview
 #### cfn-lint (cloudformation Linting)